Measuring and Mitigating Biases in Motor Insurance Pricing: Bias mitigation in car insurance pricing

 When $\zeta\leq 100$, the redistribution process results in a substantial reduction in the range of the $\widehat Y$ distribution.
-This occurs because the amount of correction required to achieve such low levels of differences between subgroups is extensive, causing premiums to become increasingly clustered until they eventually converge towards the sample's mean premium.
-Consequently, by pushing the redistribution method towards maximum convergence, an equilibrium is attained in which all individuals are assigned the same premium.
-This equilibrium represents a trivial fairness state, as no distinction between genders is possible, but it comes at the cost of severely deteriorating the model's performance.
-Hence, it becomes imperative to guide the method towards optima where global variation is minimized while preserving the distribution of $\widehat Y$.
-Among the 81 combinations that were tested, only 10 of them emerged as non-dominated solutions based on criteria of redistribution integrity and global variation.
-Out of these 10, 5 exhibited a redistribution integrity of less than 25\%, rendering them unacceptable despite having the smallest global variations.
-The two most promising scenarios are as follows: \begin{enumerate} \item $\eta = 6$ and $\zeta = 2{,}000$ for a global variation of $873$\text{\sffamily€} and an integrity of $88\%$; \item $\eta = 5$ and $\zeta = 2{,}500$ for a global variation of $771$\text{\sffamily€} and an integrity of $86\%$. \end{enumerate} ~~\\
+This occurs because the correction needed to achieve such low levels of differences between subgroups is extensive, causing premiums to become increasingly clustered until they eventually converge towards the sample's mean premium.
+Consequently, pushing the redistribution method towards maximum convergence leads to an equilibrium where all individuals are assigned the same premium.
+While this equilibrium represents trivial fairness, it severely deteriorates the model's performance.
+Therefore, it becomes imperative to guide the method towards optima where global variation is minimized while preserving the distribution of $\widehat Y$.
+Among the 81 tested combinations, only 10 of them emerged as non-dominated solutions based on criteria of redistribution integrity and global variation.
+Out of these 10, 5 had a redistribution integrity of less than 25\%, making them unacceptable despite having the smallest global variations.
+The two most promising scenarios are as follows: